SolokiAbbas/sociagram/README.md

 In addition to these features, I plan to implement more features.
 I plan to include:

-* Search
+* Make search have profile icon
-* Allow Search to lead to profile pages
+* Fix landing page for set up to have carousel
 * Add Hashtags to clickable groups on posts
 * Add Handles to clickable people